rowland007/Cyber-Playbook/docs/glossary.md

 - **Net Present Value (NPV)** - The value in the present of a sum of money, in contrast to some future value it will have when it has been invested at compound interest (PC Magazine, 2019).
 - **Netstat (Network Statistics)** - A command-line utility that reports the status of TCP/IP and Ethernet connections.
 It comes with all major operating systems, but the Linux/Unix versions provide the most command options.
 GUI-based versions for Windows, such as NetStat Live and X-NetStat, are also available.
 - **Network Access Control** - An umbrella term for managing access to a network.
 Network access control (NAC) authenticates users logging into the network and determines what they can see and do.
 Network access control may also be capable of examining the health of the user’s computer or mobile device (the endpoints), and it can be implemented with multiple software components or via an integrated package (PC Magazine, 2018).
+- **Network Address Translation** - The process of mapping addresses on one network to addresses on another network.
 - **Network Address Translation (NAT)** - The technology that maintains the privacy of the addresses of the computers in a home or business network when accessing the internet.
 NAT converts the private addresses that are assigned to the internal computers to one or more public addresses that are visible on the internet.
 It is an IETF standard that is implemented in a router or firewall as well as in any user’s machine that is configured to share its internet connection.
 NAT assigns a number to the packet headers of the messages going out to the internet and keeps track of them via an internal table that it creates.
 When responses come back from the internet, NAT uses the table to perform the reverse conversion to the private IP address of the requesting client machine (PC Magazine, 2018).
 - **Network Analyzer** - A hardware device or server software that captures packets transmitted in a network for routine inspection and problem detection.
 Also called a “sniffer,” “packet sniffer,” “packet analyzer,” “packet sampler,” “traffic analyzer” and “protocol analyzer,” the hardware analyzer plugs into a port on a network switch and decodes one or more protocols into a human-readable format for the network administrator.
 It can also store packets for further analysis later on.
 In order to alert admins about traffic problems, packets are analyzed in real time.
 Hardware network analyzers can detect voltage and cable problems, whereas software analyzers cannot (PC Magazine, 2018).
 - **Network Application**